proxmox/proxmox-yew-widget-toolkit/Whitepaper.md

 }
 ```

-So a widgets just needs to implement `as_listeners_mut()`.
-All other
-methods are derived from the trait default implementation.
-This is
-also a good way to split functionality and documentations into smaller
-parts.

 For further convenience, we provide a `widget` macro that
-automatically add required properties and method.
+automatically add required properties and methods.
 For example, the
 following code implements the buider function for a full featured
 container: